 Now that you have created a DataMotion account and learned how to send a secure message you can be sure to protect the important messages you need to send.
 This functionality can be extended to your employees and customers, as our APIs make it extremely easy to seamlessly integrate secure messaging into your current apps and customer portals.
 By doing so, you will ensure important business messages and documents are delivered securely and compliance is consistently met.

 Be sure to check out our Documentation and Getting Started page for additional help.
-For more information, contact our sales team or message us directly on our website.
+For more information, contact our sales team.